David Sholtz: Later life

 After leaving the Governor's Mansion on January 5, 1937, Sholtz unsuccessfully ran for the U.S. Senate in 1938, losing the Democratic primary to Claude Pepper.
 He spent most of his time in New York after his term as governor, but he retained his residency in Florida.
 He died while visiting Key West, Florida in 1953 and is buried at the Cedar Hill Memory Gardens in Daytona Beach, Florida.

 Personal life

-Sholtz was involved in freemasonry being a York and Scottish Rite Mason.
-Along with freemasonry, he was a Shriner and a member of the Elks.
+Sholtz was involved in freemasonry being a York and Scottish Rite Mason, rising to be a 33rd degree Mason.
+Along with freemasonry, he was a Shriner and a member of the Elks where he was elected to be the Grand Exalted Ruler.
+Dave Sholtz was the first Elk from the State of Florida to serve as Grand Exalted Ruler of the Elks, and held that office during the years 1936-1937.
 He was involved with the American Legion as well.

 Sholtz with President Franklin D. Roosevelt (FDR) and Jacksonville Mayor John T. Alsop when FDR visited the city sometime during 1933–34.

-David Sholtz married Alice May Agee in 1926 and had three children with her.
+David Sholtz married Alice May Agee in 1926 and had one child and adopted two children with her.
 Sholtz was a personal friend of President Franklin D. Roosevelt.
 He was described by those who knew him as having a kind, warm hearted and projecting personality.
 Sholtz was known to have had a summer home in Henderson County, North Carolina.
 During visits to his North Carolina summer house, Sholtz and his wife liked to keep a low profile.